Perles configuration: Other

+In graph drawing, the Perles configuration has been used to show that drawing a planar graph with the minimum line cover number, the number of lines needed to cover all the edges of the drawing, may require irrational coordinates.
+In particular, one such graph may be formed by the diagonals and symmetry lines of the regular pentagon, before the removal of one of these lines to form the Perles configuration.
+The vertices of this graph are 16 crossing points of these lines (including the nine points of the Perles configuration); its edges connect pairs of consecutive points along each line.
+Covering the edges of this graph with only ten lines forces the drawing to contain a copy of the Perles configuration and therefore to have an irrational vertex.

+In coding theory, the Perles configuration appears in an enumeration of 9-point configurations used to count maximum distance separable codes over finite fields.

 History and related work

 The Perles configuration was introduced by Micha Perles in the 1960s.
 It is not the first known example of an irrational configuration of points and lines.
 Mac Lane (1936) describes an 11-point example, obtained by applying Von Staudt's algebra of throws to construct a configuration corresponding to the square root of two.

 There is a long history of study of regular projective configurations, finite systems of points and lines in which each point touches equally many lines and each line touches equally many points.
 However, despite being named similarly to these configurations, the Perles configuration is not regular: most of its points touch three lines and most of its lines touch three points, but there is one line of four points and one point on four lines.
 In this respect it differs from the Pappus configuration, which also has nine points and nine lines, but with three points on every line and three lines through every point.

-Construction from a regular pentagon

-One way of constructing the Perles configuration is to start with a regular pentagon and its five diagonals, which form the sides of a smaller regular pentagon within the initial one.
-The nine points of the configuration consist of four out of the five vertices of each pentagon and the shared center of the two pentagons; the two missing pentagon vertices are chosen to be collinear with the center.
-The nine lines of the configuration consist of the five lines that are diagonals of the outer pentagon and sides of the inner pentagon, and the four lines that pass through the center and through corresponding pairs of vertices from the two pentagons.
+Not every abstractly-described system of points and lines has a planar realization; the Möbius–Kantor configuration of eight points and eight lines does not.
+Every regular configuration with three lines per point, three points per line, and at most 13 points, if realizable in the Euclidean plane at all, can be realized with rational coordinates.
+Grünbaum has conjectured that this is true for all numbers of points, but this remains an open problem.